-Tracking.
-There are three sets of tracking performance measures that are widely used in the literature (Dendorfer et al., 2021): the CLEAR-MOT metrics introduced in Bernardin and Stiefelhagen (2008), the metrics introduced in Li, Huang, and Nevatia (2009) to measure track quality, and the trajectory-based metrics proposed in Ristani, Solera, Zou, Cucchiara, and Tomasi (2016).
+Tracking There are three sets of tracking performance measures that are widely used in the literature (Dendorfer et al., 2021): the CLEAR-MOT metrics introduced in Bernardin and Stiefelhagen (2008), the metrics introduced in Li et al. (2009) to measure track quality, and the trajectory-based metrics proposed in Ristani et al. (2016).
 Here, we also report the novel Higher Order Tracking Accuracy (HOTA), introduced in Luiten et al. (2021) because the other metrics overemphasize the importance of either detection or association.
 HOTA measures how well the trajectories of matching detections align, and averages this over all matching detections, while also penalising detections that do not match (Luiten et al., 2021).